najwa12/brain_tumor_classification_cnn/README.md

 - ⚙️ **Cloud-Ready**: Designed to be integrated into a cloud-based diagnostic system for real-time processing of MRI images.
 - 🔍 **High Accuracy**: With careful tuning and data augmentation, the model achieves near-perfect accuracy and generalization.

+## 🔄 Transfer Learning

+Training deep convolutional neural network models from scratch can be time-consuming, especially when working with large datasets.
+A more efficient approach is to use **Transfer Learning**, which involves reusing a pre-trained model and fine-tuning it for a specific task.

+### **Process Overview**:
+#### **Pre-trained Models**:
+In Transfer Learning, we leverage models that have already been trained on large, benchmark datasets, such as ImageNet.
+These models have learned features that can be generalized to other similar tasks, thus significantly reducing the time and computational resources required for training.
+The pre-trained model's weights are loaded and used as the starting point.

+#### **Using EfficientNetB0**:
+In this project, the **EfficientNetB0** model is used, which was pre-trained on the **ImageNet** dataset.
+The `weights='imagenet'` argument loads the pre-trained weights, and the `include_top=False` parameter excludes the final output layer, allowing us to add our own output layer tailored to our specific classification task (i.e., brain tumor classification).

+#### **Adding Custom Layers**:
+After loading the pre-trained model, additional layers are added to adapt it to the new task:
+- **GlobalAveragePooling2D**: Reduces the dimensionality of the feature maps by averaging the values, which helps decrease the computational load while retaining the important features.
+- **Dropout**: Randomly omits a fraction of neurons during training to prevent overfitting by making the model more robust.
+- **Dense Layer**: The final output layer, which uses the Softmax activation function to classify the image into one of four possible categories (glioma tumor, no tumor, meningioma tumor, pituitary tumor).

+#### **Model Summary**:
+After configuring the model, the summary is displayed to visualize the architecture, layers, and parameters.

 ## 🙌 Acknowledgements

 This project is inspired by the work of several talented individuals and the open-source community.
 Special thanks to: